 People who handle and take care of horses are always concerned about the behaviors of a horse if they become a stallion.
 The behaviors of a stallion are one that is like an aggressive human, but in the form of an animal.
 The people that take care of the horse will have to figure out ways to care for the stallion without endangering themselves.

-Stallions are known for their behavior in mounting, getting frequent erections, and ejaculating.
+Stallions are known for their behavior in being aggressive with other horses both male and female (mares).
+Especially if a mare is in heat the stallion will continuously try to keep getting to that mare.
+So try to keep them separated as much as possible also creating a scent barrier.
 Therefore, that is all the stallion thinks about regularly.
 This is why some people who take care of horses try to keep their stallions away from their mares.

 After a Horse Is Gelded